CONDENSED MATTER PHYSICS

 recommended.

-There are two mid-term assessment tests during the course
+There are two mid-term assessment tests during the

-the entire academic year.
+written test for the entire academic year.

 The oral exam consists of an interview on the most